4 Reasons No One Is Adopting Your BI Solution and What You Can Do About It

 If you want business people to adopt analytics, it helps to deploy a tool built with them in mind.
 That’s where solutions like Sigma come in.

 Sigma helps companies realize the full benefits of the cloud data warehouse and drive faster analytics adoption across every business team through a self-service approach.
 It takes a more collaborative approach to analytics than other solutions you may have used in the past.
-The data team owns the data, and the business teams uncover the insights.
+The BI team owns the data, and the business teams uncover the insights.

 Instead of constantly relying on analysts to provide insights, it puts the power in the hands of the business user through a familiar spreadsheet-like interface that doesn’t require SQL to run queries against the data warehouse.
 Collaboration between data and domain experts generate better data models and reusable analyses that deliver compound analytical interest over time.

 Because Sigma feels like a spreadsheet, business users haven’t hesitated to dive right into Snowflake data for faster insights.